How to collect WhatsApp Business Platform opt-ins

 - clearly state that a person is opting in to receive messages from your business over WhatsApp

-- clearly state the business’ name that a person is opting in to receive messages from
+- clearly state the business name that a person is opting in to receive messages from

-- comply with applicable law
+- comply with applicable law and local regulations

-Customers also have the option to block or report businesses they don’t want to receive notifications from by submitting a claim with reasoning to WhatsApp’s support team.
+Although customers also have the option to block or report businesses they don’t want to receive notifications from by submitting a claim with reasoning to WhatsApp’s support team.

 To navigate your customers towards the opt-in process, there are several approaches you can use in your strategy to make the experience smooth and simple, while still abiding by the guidelines.